equinor/eit-robotic-avatar-two/server/README.md

 ## Production

 You may only deploy this server behind a HTTPS proxy.
 You should not use .env files in production.

+If you want to bundle client inside the server.
+Build the client before the server.

 ## Configuration
 The server is configured using environment variables and/or .env files.